lucasrcezimbra/lucasrcezimbra.github.io/content/anotacoes/Designing a multi-tenant Django app.md

 ---
-title: Django multi-tenant app strategies
+title: Designing a multi-tenant Django app
 date: 2024-11-07
-lastmod: 2024-11-08
+lastmod: 2024-11-12
 ---

 ## Setting and getting the tenant